newst4rt/Lyrify/README.md

 ### How Lyrify started

 It started with a similar application that no longer worked anymore.
 I looked for a replacement, but there was nothing what satisfied me.
-So, I did some research to find out what has been actually changed.
+So, I did some research to find out what has been actually changed to fix the issue by myself.

-I found out that Spotify provides a seperat undocumented interface to get lyrics from Musixmatch and they changed the authentication method for using this endpoint.
-After going with my research deeper, I discovered that using this endpoint with unauthorized applications can raise legal concerns (see [this](https://stackoverflow.com/a/73853859)).
-For this reason, I intend to avoid the API and sought for a replacement that eventually fit as replacement and found Lrclib.net.
+I discovered that Spotify provides a seperat undocumented endpoint to get lyrics from Musixmatch and they changed the authentication method for using this.
+After digging deeper into my research, it turns out that using this endpoint with unauthorized applications can raise legal concerns (see [this](https://stackoverflow.com/a/73853859)).
+For this reason, I intend to avoid the API and sought for a replacement that eventually fit and found Lrclib.net.

 Lrclib.net provides versatile and relatively qualitavly good data, without requiring authentication.
 Moreover, the project is opensource and there is a GitHub repo ([here](https://github.com/tranxuanthang/lrclib)) available.
 All the aforementioned points made me decide to set Lrclib as my first choice, and I'm glad I did.